 The bottom discharge valve can be found to the rear of the tank and with the exception of the T1, t3 and T6 tank, all ISO tanks that are allowed to have a bottom discharge valve must have three serially mounted and mutually independent shut off devices that are fitted with the bottom valve assembly.
 These are typically a 3’’ internal valve or foot valve then a secondary valve, typically a 3’’ butterfly valve followed by the third shut-off device a 3’’ BSP threaded cap.
 The foot valve is located within the tank and is designed to remain intact even when the main external parts of the valve have been damaged or impacted on.

 There will be at least one thermometer mounted to the cladding on the rear of the container for measuring the temperature of the external shell.
-For special cargos, the probe of the thermometer can extend in to the cargo via a thermowell.
+For special cargo, the probe of the thermometer can extend in to the cargo via a thermowell.

 The documentation box is usually mounted within the frame of the unit and can be used for holding Material Safety Data Sheets etc.